Skip to main content

 8. Luang Prabang, Laos

-There’s no better time to visit one of South East Asia’s best kept secrets, Luang Prabang.
+There’s no better time to visit one of Southeast Asia’s best kept secrets, Luang Prabang.
 Luang Prabang is often mistaken as the capital city of Laos.
 It was once the old capital, but is now known as the cultural capital.
-Luang Prabang is situated on the fork of two rivers in Laos, the Mekong and Nam Khan River.
+Luang Prabang is situated on the fork of two rivers in Laos, the Mekong River and Nam Khan River.

 Laos is a landlocked country heavily dependent on agricultural opportunities.
+What it lacks in beaches, it makes up for in lush rolling hills.
 The country is very mountainous with many different ethnic groups living along the river’s edge of the lowlands, the midlands and then the Hmong people who call the mountains home.
 Luang Prabang is a listed UNESCO world heritage site.
-The city is infamous for its French colonial styled buildings, beautiful Buddhist temples, romantic ambience and slow paced living.
-It’s a traveller’s dream and should be on your SE Asia bucket list.
+The city is infamous for its French colonial styled buildings, beautiful Buddhist temples like Wat Xieng Thong, the romantic ambience and slow paced living.
+You can also head slightly out of the city to marvel at the Kuang Si Waterfalls.
+It’s a traveller’s dream and should be on your Southeast Asian bucket list.

 9. Siem Reap, Cambodia